Artificial Intelligence in Education

 Common Vocabulary

-AI – Artificial Intelligence is when a machine performs the cognitive functions we usually associate with human minds.
-The term was invented by scientists in 1955.
+Artificial Intelligence (AI) is when a machine performs the cognitive functions we usually associate with human minds.
+The term was coined by scientists in 1955.

 Algorithm – precise steps (rules) for a computer program to take, much like a recipe in baking.
 While AI systems may contain algorithms, much of their output is the result of learning from data.